Most children aged 13 and under who are enrolled with a general practice will not be charged a fee for a standard visit with a doctor or nurse, or:

 All children aged 13 and under, and who are eligible for publicly funded health services, are eligible for zero fee daytime general practice care.

 Ask your general practice if they provide zero fee care for children who are aged 13 and under or check on your practice’s website.
-You can also find information on your local district health board website.

 Children must be enrolled with a general practice to be eligible for zero fee visits with a doctor or nurse.
 If your child is not enrolled at a general practice additional fees will apply.
 It doesn’t cost anything to enrol, talk to the reception staff if you would like subsidised general practice care.

 What the zero fees for under-14s scheme covers